CodifyTrend/nodejs-express-with-postgres-database/README.md

 # nodejs-express-with-postgres-database.
+nodejs express login form with postgres database connectivity.
+#
-nodejs express login form with postgres database connectivity This is the nodejs express app that listen on port 3000 at localhost as: http://localhost:3000/   ( home page of the app) http://localhost:3000/login  ( login form that take  username and password)
+This is the nodejs express app that listen on port 3000 at localhost as: http://localhost:3000/   ( home page of the app) http://localhost:3000/login  ( login form that take  username and password)